LibreTexts/ngshare/docs/user_guide/notes_admin.rst

 The database should be backed up before updating ngshare because the schema and data migration may corrupt the database.

+When installed using Helm, the database and all uploaded files are stored in a PVC usually called ``ngshare-pvc`` (or ``yourreleasename-pvc``).
+You can back up everything in that volume.

+When installed manually using ``pip``, you should have configured where the database is using command line arguments.
+If not, the database and all uploaded files should be in ``/srv/ngshare``.

 Removing Semantics
 ------------------
 Removing something (e.g. assignment, course) in ngshare will remove relevant objects and relations in database, but the actual files are NOT removed from the storage path.